How to do a fast daily leg inspection on your horse.

 Get to know those tendons!

-I always repeat this process after a horse is exercised, before you move on to icing, poultice, wrapping, or whatever is the plan for that day!
+- I always repeat this process after a horse is exercised before you move on to icing, poultice, wrapping, or whatever is the plan for that day!
+For more discussion on post-exercise leg care, visit this awesome article!